burbilog/scrapbook2zotero/README.md

       --version             show program's version number and exit --nocoll              Disable export of collections
       --notags              Disable export of tags
+      --nodedup             Disable deduplication

 Scrapbook directory is usually something like `C:\Users\Your username\AppData\Roaming\Mozilla\Firefox\[Your Firefox profile]\Scrapbook` on Windows and is something like `~/.mozilla/.firefox/[Your Firefox profile]/Scrapbook` on Linux, unless you've changed that in Scrapbook options.
 Since it's your data, I'd backup it before doing anything, just in case.

 Output file is an RDF data for Zotero import, give it name like import.rdf.

 Generate RDF file, then import it into Zotero.
-During import click `My Library` and watch import counter increase until import is done. **Sometimes (rare) Zotero fails to import certain saved web pages.** It just hangs.
+During import click `My Library` and watch import counter increase until import is done. **Attention!
+Sometimes (rare) Zotero fails to import certain saved web pages.** It just hangs.
 If items counter does not increase for a minute or two then Zotero is stuck.
 If you have a very large collection, you may stumble upon such a problem.
 Note stuck import number.
 Delete already imported data from Zotero, empty trash, re-export Scrapbook data using `--exclude` option to exclude offending entry, then import everything again.

 If you don't want to generate collections based on Scrapbook tree structure, use `--nocoll` flag.
 If you don't want to generate tags based on Scrapbook tree structure, use `--notags` flag.
+By default, these are features are enabled.

+Zotero thinks that pages with equal titles are the same pages.
+I had hundreds of saved pages from various forums with single title (theme subject).
+Deduplication feature adds number in parenthesis to each subsequent title to make them unique.
+Use `--nodedup` flag to disable it.
+By default this feature is enabled.

 ## Development information